-When you are stressed your body goes into “fight or flight” mode and the digestive process is shut down as your body perceives a threat that it needs to deal with vs. breaking down food.
+When you are stressed your body goes into “fight or flight” mode and the digestive process shuts down as your body perceives a threat that it needs to deal with vs. breaking down food.
 This results is poor digestion and assimilation of nutrients.

-- Chew your food well as this is the starting point of digestion and will alleviate some of the work the stomach has to do.
+Chew your food well as this is the starting point of digestion and will alleviate some of the work the stomach has to do.

-- Focus on eating whole foods that do not come with an ingredient list
+Focus on eating whole foods that do not come with an ingredient list

-- Increase fiber in your diet – soluble fiber creates bulk to improve elimination and insoluble fiber acts as a broom to clean the walls of the intestines.
+Increase fiber – soluble fiber creates bulk to improve elimination and insoluble fiber acts as a broom to clean the walls of the intestines.

-- Include teas that assist digestion such as ginger, chamomile, fennel and peppermint.
+Drink teas that assist digestion such as ginger, chamomile, fennel and peppermint.

-- Practice food combining in order to allow proper digestion and assimilation of nutrients for improved energy and overall health:
+Practice food combining in order to allow proper digestion and assimilation of nutrients for improved energy and overall health:

-- Winning combinations: protein+non-starchy vegetables, fats+starches+non-starchy vegetables
+Good combinations: protein+non-starchy vegetables fats+starches+non-starchy vegetables

-- Combinations to avoid: starches+protein, fats+protein, fruits should be eaten alone in between meals
+Combinations to avoid: starches+protein fats+protein fruits should be eaten alone in between meals

 If the digestive system does not efficiently break down the food bad bacteria will feast on it resulting in gas, bloating and fatigue.
 Incorporating some of the steps above will improve your digestion and lead to better health overall!
 If you have troublesome digestive issues please seek out the guidance of a qualified practitioner who can help build a customized plan to help resolve your symptoms.